 After reading one of Tom’s recent blogs it moved me to think about the habits between a successful supply chain and ones that struggle.
 During client assessments we often find bad habits leaving the supply chain organization in a sub-optimized state of operation.
 We find organizations:

-Tom has discovered one of the keys to success are forging and maintaining daily habits.
+Tom has discovered one of the keys to success is forging and maintaining daily habits.
 Are these habits taking you closer to success or moving you further from it?
 Here are a few of the daily life habits Tom points out in his writings and how to apply them to the daily habits of your supply chain.

 Life: Successful people are healthy people and make exercise an integral part of their lives.
 Daily cardio of 20 minutes or more reduces risk factors for all sorts of age-related diseases.